Takuhiro Nakai: 'The Japanese Iniesta' emerging at Real Madrid | Goal.com

 Nakai arrived as a 10-year-old having been spotted by Madrid's scouts in Japan, and it was clear from the very start that he had what it took to make an impact with the European giants.

-"He came for a trial with the Alevin B (Under-11) team, and I was impressed by his technical capabilities," Jose Manuel Lara, Nakai's first coaches at Madrid, tells Goal.
+"He came for a trial with the Alevin B (Under-11) team, and I was impressed by his technical capabilities," Jose Manuel Lara, Nakai's first coach at Madrid, tells Goal.

 "When he came up to Alevin A (U12s), I had the opportunity to train him and see that we had a boy with special talent."